Save 10% off on your first order with coupon code: PANDA10

 Pancreatitis is a painful condition that causes inflammation of the pancreas and significant damage to the organ.
 The immune system generally causes pancreatitis, which often leads to swelling and pain.

 An inflamed pancreas in the abdomen disrupts its crucial functions of producing digestive enzymes and regulating blood sugar levels through insulin production.
-There are two main types of pancreatitis –

 Symptoms of Pancreatitis